 Yes, it does.
 As e-learning trainers, our main objective is reinforcement education with all available resources so students can retain more efficiently.
 Audio, for example, is an excellent resource to complement text and images on the screen.

 It is effortless to scroll through screens and scan through text in virtual courses without paying much attention.
 Combining the information on the screen with audio allows you to draw attention to essential items and reinforce critical concepts on each screen.

 Tip: Remember that audio shouldn’t be a repetition of the text that appears on the screen.
-Students read faster than they listen, so audio won’t be effective if used that way.
+Students read faster than they listen, so audio won’t be compelling if used that way.
 Audio should always add to the content, so we recommend using it for: